Frequently Asked Questions

 - Is expansion of Beverly Triton Beach a done deal?
 Where is the community input?No, there is ample time and opportunity for public input before any park improvements are made.
 The Department of Recreation and Parks continues to work with community representatives, including members of the Mayo Parks Planning Committee.

 - People keep saying Beverly Triton Beach will be as big as Quiet Waters Park.
-Is that true?No. The current plan calls for low-scale improvements for that park in 2019 including: better parking facilities, a picnic pavilion, playground, bathrooms with running water, and trail improvements.
+Is that true?No. The current plan calls for low-scale improvements, including: better parking facilities, a picnic pavilion, playground, bathrooms with running water, and trail improvements.
 Conceptual designs are available and will be updated as the planning phase continues.
 This project will be nowhere near the scale of Quiet Waters Park.
 There is also currently no funding allocated for capital improvements to Loch Haven Park, South River Farm Park, the future Mayo WRF Park or Mayo Beach Park in the County’s six-year capital plan.

 - Is there a crime problem at Beverly Triton Beach Park?The Police Department reports very few disturbances at the park.
 There is a full time ranger assigned to the Mayo parks who lives in a house at Beverly Triton Beach Park as a result of citizen requests.
 The ranger is there to enforce park rules.
 However, she does not have arrest powers.
 Rangers can write civil citations for issues such as illegal parking and dogs off leash.
 If you see suspicious activities, call 9-1-1.

 - Is there any environmental benefit to sewage upgrades completed during the building moratorium?Yes, there has been an enormous benefit to this infrastructure upgrade.
 The moratorium was imposed because the wastewater treatment plant was operating at capacity.
 There are two major environmental benefits: First, the sewage is treated using dramatically improved technology to remove pollutants more effectively.
 Secondly, more than 550,000 gallons a day of treated sewage discharged into the Rhode and West rivers is now eliminated to zero.